OctopusDeploy/docs/docs/administration/managing-licenses/community/index.md

 hideInThisSection: true
 ---

-The Community edition of Octopus is designed for individuals making personal projects or open source software.
+The Community edition of Octopus is for individuals making personal projects or open source software.
 It's free to self-host using Octopus Server, and we have a low-cost Cloud Community plan that is `$10 USD` per month.

 This page outlines the limits for the Community edition of Octopus, and how to switch to a community license via the [Octopus Control Center](https://octopus.com/control-center/).